All Aboard for Grassland Health – Round 2!

 Please email the event contact to join the waiting list.

-This 4,200 acre (1,684-hectare) property is located approximately ten kilometres northwest of Del Bonita, in the Milk River Ridge area of southern Alberta.
-This stunning piece of native grassland provides habitat to mule deer, sharp-tailed grouse, raptors, many grassland birds, as well as a variety of shorebirds along the Milk River which runs through the Ranch.
+This 4,764 acre (1,928 ha.) property is located approximately 10 km northwest of Del Bonita, in the Milk River Ridge area of southern Alberta.
+This stunning piece of native grassland provides habitat to to mule deer, Sprague’s pipit, and the endangered ferruginous hawk and swift fox.
+NCC and its partners have worked hard to conserve this piece of Alberta’s ranching heritage for over 10 years.

 NCC acquired the Sandstone Ranch property with the assistance of the Government of Canada’s Natural Areas Conservation Program (NACP), a unique public-private partnership to accelerate the pace of land conservation across southern Canada.What you will be doing